 Vaccination certificates' inevitable' in Ontario: Eastern Ontario top doctor

-Eastern Ontario's medical officer of health suggests it is inevitable that Ontario will need to introducing a proof of vaccination system this fall so residents can prove they have received the COVID-19 vaccine.
+Eastern Ontario's medical officer of health suggests it is inevitable that Ontario will need to introduce a proof of vaccination system this fall so residents can prove they have received the COVID-19 vaccine.

 If the province does not introduce the vaccination certificate, Dr. Paul Roumeliotis suggests the Eastern Ontario Health Unit could create its own vaccination policy for the region to limit the spread of COVID-19.